Are you looking for fun, at-home activities to do with your kids? Check out these super cool LEGO crafts and activities for kids.

 21. Minecraft LEGO Grid Game

-Both my boys are sucked into the Minecraft world and we have a bunch of LEGO Minecraft sets now.
-Sometimes all it takes is for me to mention Minecraft to get them on board with just about any idea I come up with.
+Both my boys are sucked into the Minecraft world, and we have a bunch of LEGO Minecraft sets now.
+Sometimes, all it takes is for me to mention Minecraft to get them on board with almost any idea I come up with.

-For LEGO activities for preschoolers, you can roll a modified die and see who can fill up their board quickest.
+For LEGO activities for preschoolers, you can roll a modified die and see who can fill up their board quickly.

-For older kids, you can use the game board to play tic tac toe, but swap the X and O for Minecraft minifigures or bricks.
+You can use the game board for older kids to play tic tac toe, but swap the X and O for Minecraft minifigures or bricks.

 22. LEGO Insect Anatomy

-For a really easy science lesson, take advantage of this LEGO insect anatomy activity.
+Take advantage of this LEGO insect anatomy activity for a really easy science lesson.
 I suggest reading a book or watching a video about insects first.
 Then, print out these labels and have kids create their own insect and label the body parts.

 23. How to Build Balloon-Powered LEGO Cars

-Both my kids are super into vehicles and they are always designing cars, trucks, and other elaborate vehicles out of their LEGO stash.
+My kids are super into vehicles and are always designing cars, trucks, and other elaborate vehicles out of their LEGO stash.

 This adds the extra element of a balloon!
 Just blow it up and see which car goes the furthest.
 You can have kids make a variety of vehicles to test out or have them re-design after each race to try to improve.